KartikGoel2629/Shortest-Path-Visualizer-by-Kartik/README.md

 The visualizer currently supports:

-Breadth-First Search (BFS) — guarantees shortest path in unweighted grids

-Depth-First Search (DFS) — does not guarantee shortest path

-Dijkstra’s Algorithm — for weighted or unweighted graphs (guarantees shortest path)

-A* (A-star) — heuristic-driven search, typically faster, still finds shortest path
+-Breadth-First Search (BFS) — guarantees shortest path in unweighted grids -Depth-First Search (DFS) — does not guarantee shortest path -Dijkstra’s Algorithm — for weighted or unweighted graphs (guarantees shortest path) -A* (A-star) — heuristic-driven search, typically faster, still finds shortest path

 ### Other features:

-Interactive grid: click to create obstacles, set start & end

-Clear / reset grid
+-Interactive grid: click to create obstacles, set start & end -Clear / reset grid

-Visual step-by-step exploration
+-Visual step-by-step exploration

-Speed control (if implemented)
+-Speed control (if implemented)

-Real-time feedback, coloring of visited nodes & final path
+-Real-time feedback, coloring of visited nodes & final path

 ## How It Works

 Grid Representation
 The map is represented as a 2D grid (rows × columns).
 Each cell is a node (or tile) that may be open or an obstacle.

 Neighbors & Edges
 From each non-obstacle tile, edges connect to its neighboring (up/down/left/right or optionally diagonals) tiles.